QuantEcon/lecture-python-intro/lectures/supply_demand_multiple_goods.md

 \frac{\partial x^\top A x}{\partial x} = (A + A^\top)x
 $$

-## From Utility Function to Demand Curve
+## From utility function to demand curve

 Our study of consumers will use the following primitives